⏳ Introductory price ends September 8 — $30 now, $40 after. Lock it in today.

 InstallDownload / appRuns in any browser

-PriceOne-time purchase$30 once per family
+PriceOne-time purchase$30 once per family$20 once per family

 Minecraft features described as of June 2026 and reflect default/typical configurations; see minecraft.net for current details.
 Minecraft is a trademark of Microsoft Corporation; PixelVoxel is independent and not affiliated.